 “I don’t know how to use a gun,” Alex said, and I didn’t approve of a firearm in the house with young children.
 But any discussion about this with Callie turns into politics.
-So we agreed on a lock for the gun and storing the ammo separately.”
+So we agreed on a lock for the gun.”

 “The weird thing,” Callie said, “is that after Oscar disappeared, I went back to Jim’s studio and he stopped talking to me except if necessary.

-“Normally, it’s a relaxing, peaceful room — hardwood floor, high ceiling, skylights — outside it’s a vacant and silent industrial park.
+“Normally, it’s a silent, peaceful room — hardwood floor, high ceiling and skylights.
+Outside there’s a vacant industrial park.
 You can’t hear or see the street.
 There’s only one window and the horizon is empty facing toward the west.

-“I hate the sitting chair: red, upholstered velvet.
+“I used to hate the sitting chair back then: red, upholstered velvet.

 “One day, it was getting dark, almost time to leave and…he asked me to change my pose.
-Then I saw it, the corner of your picture in its frame.
+Then I saw it, the corner of your picture, Michael, in its frame.

-“I couldn’t believe my eyes.
-When I looked at him, he glared at me, so then I — artfully — checked it out again.
-It was your painting.
+“I couldn’t believe it.
+I looked at Jim.
+He glared at me, so then I — artfully — looked away and checked it out again.
+It was your painting, Michael.

 “Leaving, I even forgot to ask for my money which he then gave me.
-He was talking to me again — like normal — and even called a car.
+Then he began talking to me again — like normal — and even called for a car.

-“Michael, do you think he killed Oscar for the painting?” she asked, “that he still has it or sold it.”
+“Michael, do you think he killed Oscar for the painting?” she asked, “that Jim still has it or sold it.”

 “I just can’t imagine how my Vermeer landed in his studio,” Kochanski said.
-“I’m shocked to hear this and will have to think about this new development.”
+“I’m shocked to hear this.
+I’ll have to think about this new development.”

 “Thank you.
 It’s good you didn’t go to the police.
-You’re right, they would have made more trouble.”
+You’re right, the police would have made more trouble.”

-They didn’t need to know that the police had returned the Vermeer to him and that he had then given it to the Saburian king to cover his debts.
-No one knew, not even Katya or the insurance company that the painting was now in Ramses, Saburia.
+He didn’t say more, the couple didn’t need to know that the police had returned the Vermeer to him and then he had then given it to the Saburian king to cover his debts.
+No one knew, not even Katya or the insurance company that the painting was now in Ramses.
 No one cared, as long as someone paid the insurance premiums and taxes during his lifetime.

 He lied.
 “It was in my family back in Poland for many generations.
 We thought it was a copy, not an original.
-But that turned out to be a lie to protect it from confiscation during wartime.”
+That turned out to be a lie to protect the painting from confiscation during wartime.”